alexanderbeatson/en2mm/README.md

-# RFunc
+# en2mm
-Reproducible R code
+Translating English name to Myanmar

-You can convert names in English to Burmese by using my function,namely "nameEn2MM".
+You can convert names in English to Burmese by using this function,namely "en2mm".
 The library include in src folder and you can re-edit the dictionary for the sake of your datasets.